sudhakar3697/awesome-electron-alternatives/CODE_OF_CONDUCT.md

 # Code of Conduct
-awesome-electron-alternatives is open for contribution from all people around the world.
+electron-alternatives is open for contribution from all people around the world.
 Whoever your are and whatever your background: nationality, gender, religion, we welcome you.
 Things to keep in mind:
 - Show empathy
 - Be patient
 - Accept constructive feedback